THE POWER OF GRATITUDE

 I just want you to focus on falling in love with and enjoying the daily process, and as you do, it will begin to spread into all areas of your life.

 Here is what to do:

-First thing you do every morning upon rising is spend 10 minutes writing about 3-5 things you are really grateful for.
+The first thing you do every morning upon rising is to spend 10 minutes writing about 3-5 things you are grateful for in your life.

-Do it every day for a minimum of a month and watch the changes happen.
+Do it daily for a month and watch the changes happen.